-Load this Syn Free Healthy Potato Salad on your plate.
+Load this Lighter Creamy Potato Salad - using blended cottage cheese with seasonings for that creamy taste instead of mayo.
 It's a perfect side for barbecues, picnics and more.

 Potato Salad is a must have dish in the summer.
 It goes with anything or if you are like me, you will eat potato salad just as it is from a bowl.

-Skip back a few years and any potato salad I would make would consist of lots of creamy mayonnaise and while I still make it like that and syn a small serving, occasionally you want a guilt free version that you don't have to worry about using your syns on and this low syn healthy potato salad ticks all the boxes.
+Skip back a few years and any potato salad I would make would consist of lots of creamy mayonnaise and while I still make it like that, occasionally you want a guilt free version that you don't have to worry about being too high on the calories.

-When creating a syn free version, it was very important that it tastes good, sometimes syn free versions of dishes are lacking something and just don't have that taste you expect and the most important part was getting that kind of creaminess to the dish.
+When creating a low calorie version, it was very important that it tastes good, sometimes lighter versions of dishes are lacking something and just don't have that taste you expect and the most important part was getting that kind of creaminess to the dish.

 Yoghurt just didn't cut it for me, and neither did quark, but cottage cheese on the other hand, has a much creamier flavour to it when blended.

-As well as the blended cottage cheese, you need to get a good balance of seasoning and I loved the flavour this potato salad with the addition of some mustard, onion and garlic powder, plus a little sukrin:1 to balance the little bit of tartness from the lemon juice.
-Sukrin is my first choice of natural sweeteners, mainly because it has no after taste.
+As well as the blended cottage cheese, you need to get a good balance of seasoning and I loved the flavour this potato salad with the addition of some mustard, onion and garlic powder, plus a little granulated sweetener to balance the little bit of tartness from the lemon juice.
+Erythritol is my first choice of sweetener, mainly because it has no aftertaste and is naturally derived.

 Once made up, keep in a lidded tub and this should keep for a couple of days.
 Although when I have made this it has been gone in a day, especially in the summer when we are barbecuing, perfect with grilled meats and some corn on the cob - yum!!